ancjv/ancjv/README.md

 * 🌍  I'm based in Panama
 * ✉️  You can contact me at [acmp.git@gmail.com](mailto:acmp.git@gmail.com)
 * 🚀  I'm currently working on [Websites Reponsive](http://angelcampo.xyz)
-* 🧠  I'm learning React
+* 🧠  I'm learning React and JS
 * 🤝  I'm open to collaborating on projects websites

 ### Skills